White Zombie (band): After disbanding (1998–present)

 On May 18, 2016, Riot Fest released their lineups and it was revealed that Rob Zombie would be performing Astro-Creep: 2000 in its entirety at the Chicago weekend.
 This sparked a swirl of speculation, coupled with the recently reunited Misfits, that a White Zombie reunion would also be occurring at the festival.
 When asked in September 2016 about his refusal to reform White Zombie, Rob replied, "[I am] always amazed at how people can speak with such authority on subjects they know zero about.
 I have many legit reasons.
 Just because you don't know them does not mean they don't exist.
 Everything is not everybody's business."
 Guitarist J. said, however, that he and bassist Sean Yseult could do an "Astro Creep, 'more original members' tour", and added that they "joke about it sometimes".
 On May 22, 2017, Rob posted a short snippet of audio, to his Instagram account, of a live recording of the White Zombie song "Electric Head Part 2", with a comment stating he was in the process of mixing the Astro Creep 2000 live set from the Chicago date of the 2016 Riot Fest.
-Rob and his band would once again play the Astro Creep 2000 record in its entirety at the 2025 Louder Than Life Festival in Louisville, KY.
+Rob and his band would once again play the Astro Creep 2000 record in its entirety at the 2025 Louder Than Life Festival in Louisville, Kentucky.

+In 2026, Rob Zombie dismissed any talks of a reunion with the band, saying he is "moved on from it".